80+ royal baby names from British, French, Spanish & Scandinavian dynasties. Charlotte, George, Eleanor, Leopold: elegant choices with royal heritage.

 Henry (from the Germanic Heimrich) has been used by English monarchs for over 900 years and remains popular today.
 Margaret (from the Greek margarites, meaning pearl) dates back to medieval European royalty and continues to charm parents in 2026.

 Get a royal verdict from the people who matter most.
-Our free Baby Name Voting Poll lets you share your shortlist and collect votes in real time — no sign-up needed.
+Our free Baby Name Voting Poll lets you share your shortlist and collect votes in real time, with no sign-up needed.

 You might also like: